StefanH-AT/Source-Engine-VSCode-Extension/README.md

 ---

 ## Contribution
+This repository uses trunk based development, which means that all changes can be pushed straight to master.
+Every commit is automatically tested via the CI pipeline.
+Once a new version tag is pushed, the release is deployed.

-Create your pull requests to merge to the **dev** branch.
-Do not edit changelog.md or the feature listings in readme.md as the changelog will be handled later when merging to master.
+As an outside contributor, please create your pull requests to merge to the **master** branch.
+Do not edit changelog.md or the feature listings in readme.md as the changelog will be handled later when releasing.

 Make sure all workflows succeed.
 To validate locally:
 ```